gord1anknot/what_is_subpub/slides/index.md

 most message oriented middleware provides different modes of operation for both, or a combination of the two

+the unbuffered nature of publish / subscribe is necessary for scale

+- -

+### Topic Filtered

+messages have a topic

+subscribers will only get messages on the topic(s) they have subscribed to

+subpub's topic is called the `MESSAGE-TYPE`

+Note:
+Content filtered - this message oriented middleware filtering is aware of the format and schema of the messages themselves.

+Topic filtered - this filtering mechanic uses only message metadata to make decisions on where to send messages. the messages themselves are binary-opaque

 - - -

 ## Asynchronous